Skip to Content

 Cooked Pears make a delicious dessert, breakfast or mid-day treat!
 Tender baked pears are topped with granola and ricotta cream and the combo is divine.

-Oat groats make a delicious and nutritious breakfast porridge but did you know you can use them in savory grain bowls or soup?
+Oat groats make a delicious breakfast porridge but did you know you can use them in savory grain bowls or soup?
 Learn how to cook them with several different methods and add more oats to your day.

 Our oatmeal raisin cookies are soft and chewy, made with real oats, raisins, and a hint of cinnamon.
 Perfect for a mid-day snack!